City Break Sofia

-If you’re still up for walking you should head to Arena Di Serdica hotel to see the remains of the Amphitheatre of Serdica.
-The Amphitheatre of Serdica hosted fights between galdiators and beasts and was considered the biggest in the eastern part of the Roman Empire and Bulgaria.
+If you’re still up for walking you should head to Arena Di Serdica Hotel to see the remains of the Amphitheatre of Serdica.
+The Amphitheatre of Serdica hosted fights between gladiators and beasts and was considered the biggest in the eastern part of the Roman Empire and Bulgaria.
 You can read more here.

 For a fancy night out you can choose between Sense Rooftop Bar and Jasmine Gastro Bar.
 The terrace at Sense Rooftop Bar offers you a 180-degree view on Sofia and some of its most emblematic buildings.
 The restaurant is on top of one of the most expensive hotels in Sofia, Sense, and it certainly lives up to its reputation.

 Jasmine’s summer garden is perfect for a quiet dinner and the interior is equally inviting.
 The fact that it’s located on Rakovski Street, one of the main party streets in Sofia, makes Jasmine look like an oasis in the middle of the desert/noisy street.
 Their cocktail selection is amazing.